 Once upon a time, there were many free tools available to we phone & modem fanatics and they worked perfectly.
+Our Online Training covers a few.
 Flashing, backing up, unlocking, writing IMEI / fixing NV errors etc were really easy to do provided you knew how to use the available tools.
 Fast-forward to 2018 and we have much fewer free tools plus the numbers keep dwindling.
 What happened?
 Well, improved security features did happen but mostly you and I happened.

 Free projects are getting less sustainable